tbergeron/freelance/README.md

 #### Bugs I'm aware of
 - Milestones should reload when changing project in the task form
-- When creating a new task from project, the project doesn't auto select
+- <del>When creating a new task from project, the project doesn't auto select</del>

 ### FAQ